 Indoximod is a small molecule drug in late-stage clinical development that targets the IDO pathway with a distinct mechanism of action.
 The drug was developed in a collaboration between NewLink Genetics Corp. and LIMR.

-Incubated at LIMR, Synovasure by CD Diagnostics is a product that tests patients’ synovial fluid for periprosthetic joint infection (PJI), most often seen in knee and hip replacements.
-Developed by Carl Deirmengian, MD, an orthopedic surgeon at Main Line Health and a clinical assistant professor at LIMR, Synovasure tests for a peptide released by neutrophils.
+Incubated at LIMR, Synovasure by CD Diagnostics is an FDA-authorized product that tests patients’ synovial fluid for periprosthetic joint infection (PJI), most often seen in knee and hip replacements.
+Developed by Carl Deirmengian, MD, an orthopaedic surgeon at Main Line Health and a clinical assistant professor at LIMR, Synovasure tests for a peptide released by neutrophils.
 The test has sensitivity and specificity rates that are markedly better than other available tests.
 CD Diagnostics is now a subsidiary of Zimmer Biomet.

 MyNauseaRisk test is LIMR's blood-based assay that reliably predicts which cancer patients will experience delayed-onset nausea after chemotherapy, even before the chemotherapy is administered.